Sima de los Huesos hominins: Classification

-In 2014, mitochondrial DNA (mtDNA) was extracted from Femur XIII, which suggested that this individual shares a closer common ancestor with Central Asian Denisovans (the sister group of Neanderthals) than with Neanderthals.
-In 2016, nuclear DNA (nDNA) analysis instead concluded that the Sima de los Huesos hominins are more closely related to (but are not) Neanderthals.
-Because mtDNA is inherited from mother to child, the Sima de los Huesos hominins may carry the ancestral Neanderthal/Denisovan ("Neandersovan") mtDNA lineage, which was replaced in Neanderthals by interbreeding with African migrants sometime later.
+Mitochondrial DNA (mtDNA) was extracted from Femur XIII in 2014 which suggested that the individual shares a closer common ancestor with Central Asian Denisovans (the sister group of Neanderthals) than with Neanderthals.
+In 2016, however, nuclear DNA (nDNA) analysis concluded that the Sima de los Huesos hominins are more closely related to (but are not) Neanderthals.
+Because mtDNA is passed from mother to child, the Sima de los Huesos hominins may carry the ancestral Neanderthal-Denisovan ("Neandersovan") mtDNA lineage which was later replaced in Neanderthals by interbreeding with African migrants.

-Further discoveries of complete mandibles at the Sima de los Huesos indicate clear distinction from Mauer 1.
-While the Sima de los Huesos cranial and mandibular anatomy has developed most of the Neanderthal apomorphies (the earliest appearance for many of them in the fossil record), the rest of the skeleton retains many ancestral features (plesiomorphies), and nDNA indicates that they are a distinct group.
-They are, nonetheless, firmly nested in the "Neanderthal clade".
-Their anatomy also suggests that many Neanderthal apomorphies evolved by the mid-Middle Pleistocene, and the rest appeared late near the beginning of the Late Pleistocene, maybe associated with the full speciation of H. neanderthalensis.
+Discoveries of complete mandibles at the Sima de los Huesos site indicate a clear distinction from Mauer 1.
+Although the Sima de los Huesos cranial and mandibular anatomy has developed most of the Neanderthal apomorphies (the earliest appearance for many of them in the fossil record), the rest of the skeleton retains many ancestral features (plesiomorphies); nDNA indicates that they are a distinct group firmly nested in the Neanderthal clade.
+Their anatomy also suggests that many Neanderthal apomorphies evolved by the mid-Middle Pleistocene; the rest appeared later, near the beginning of the Late Pleistocene, possibly associated with the full speciation of H. neanderthalensis.

-The Sima de los Huesos hominins can be grouped as "pre-Neanderthals", which can also include specimens from Montamaurin-La Niche, Pontnewydd, Steinheim, Swanscombe, and Aroeira.
-This group may ultimately descend from a Near Eastern source population which dispersed across Europe in the mid-Middle Pleistocene — maybe the same one represented at the contemporaneous Israeli Qesem cave, which is dentally similar to the Sima de los Huesos hominins.
-The timing might coincide with the end of a major glaciation event during Marine Isotope Stage 12 (the Elster/Mindel/Anglian glaciation) roughly 450,000 years ago, during the warm interglacial period of Marine Isotope Stage 11.
-These "pre-Neanderthals" give way to "early Neanderthals" by the end of Marine Isotope Stage 7 (the Penultimate Glacial Period).
-"Early Neanderthals" are differentiated by a combination of both derived and "incipient" Neanderthal traits, and are succeeded by "late" or "classic Neanderthals" by the end of Marine Isotope Stage 5e (the Last Interglacial).
+The Sima de los Huesos hominins can be grouped as pre-Neanderthals with specimens from Montamaurin-La Niche, Pontnewydd, Steinheim, Swanscombe, and Aroeira.
+This group may ultimately descend from a Near Eastern source population which dispersed across Europe in the mid-Middle Pleistocene, possibly the one at the contemporaneous Israeli Qesem Cave, which is dentally similar to the Sima de los Huesos hominins.
+Their timing might coincide with the end of a major glaciation event during Marine Isotope Stage 12 (the Elster-Mindel-Anglian glaciation) about 450,000 years ago, during the warm interglacial period of Marine Isotope Stage 11.
+These pre-Neanderthals give way to early Neanderthals by the end of Marine Isotope Stage 7 (the Penultimate Glacial Period).
+Early Neanderthals are differentiated by a combination of derived and original Neanderthal traits, and are succeeded by late or classic Neanderthals by the end of Marine Isotope Stage 5e (the Last Interglacial).